 National 5 will also require learners to complete an assignment, similar to that undertaken in National 4, where they will be required to extend and apply their knowledge and skills and will be sufficiently open and flexible to allow for personalisation and choice.

-This course or its Units may provide progression to Higher History.
+This course or its Units may provide progression to National 5 History or Higher History, depending on level achieved..

 MODERN STUDIES